Leg and Foot Pain During Pregnancy

 Causes of Leg and Foot Pain

-Many of the various causes of your leg or foot pain that can be avoided, especially if you take prevention steps early in your pregnancy.
+Many of the various causes of your leg or foot pain can be minimized or avoided, especially if you take prevention steps early in your pregnancy.
 Controlling things such as poor circulation in your lower extremities can help reduce the amount of pain you feel in your feet and legs during your pregnancy.
-Making sure you’re getting enough rest throughout your pregnancy will also help ease the pain, as will getting into exercise routines that are not too strenuous.
+Making sure you’re getting enough rest throughout your pregnancy will also help ease the pain, as will selecting exercise routines that are not too strenuous.

 - Not enough rest